-(2) If a person was a contributor within the meaning of the Superannuation and Family Benefits Act 1938 immediately before being appointed to a relevant office the person may continue to be a contributor under that Act after being appointed.
+(2) If a person was a contributor within the meaning of the Superannuation and Family Benefits Act 1938 3 immediately before being appointed to a relevant office the person may continue to be a contributor under that Act after being appointed.

-[(3) repealed]
+[(3) deleted]

 (4) If a person occupied an office in the Public Service immediately before being appointed to a relevant office, the person retains existing and accruing entitlements in respect of leave of absence as if service in the relevant office were a continuation of service in the office in the Public Service.